 The CG SUPRT programs offers value-added life-balance support that is seamlessly integrated into a suite of a services.
 This integration enables Coast Guard members, civilian employees, and their dependents to access important resources and expertise that helps them balance work and life issues. additionally, CG SUPRT provides up to twelve sessions of counseling from a local provider.
 Detailed information is available on the web at www.cgsuprt.com or through a 24/7 hotline.
 For confidential resources and services call: 855CGSUPRT (855-247-8778).

 Classes in financial management are available to all units in our AOR.
 For individuals who need personal assistance with financial management please contact the EA Coordinator for an appointment.
+Click here to learn about Financial Coaching.

 In case of any threat or gesture exhibited by a member indicating they may be at risk for self harm assign an individual to accompany the member at all times, obtain professional screening at the nearest medical facility or by a physician and contact the EAPC.
 If there is an immediate threat contact 911 for assistance.
 For general information regarding issues of self-harm please contact the EAPC.
 To arrange your annual mandatory suicide prevention training please contact the EAPC or Chaplain.